Ciechmar/storageManager/README.md

 Application for managing warehouses for rent.
 The customer has the option of searching for a warehouse, booking and extending the rental period.
 It is used by the owner to monitor the booking status of his storages.

+## Technologies (Prerequisites)
+Project is created with:
+- JDK 11
+- Hibernate
+- MySQL Connector

+You should have access to MySQL Database.
+Access to the database is controlled via configuration file in resources.

 ## What does it do?

 This application has following funcionalites: